mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Get Capture details.

 The payment needs at least one capture transaction.
-If there are multiple transactions, the newest one will be refunded.
+If there are multiple transactions and no specific captureId is provided, the newest one will be refunded.

+#### Connector Workflow
+1. The connector receives the request that includes:
+    - captureId(optional) - the order id to be retrieved.
+2. If not provided in the request the order_id will be read from the payment and PayPal api authorize order will be triggered with the id and any other passed data.
+3. The connector updates commercetools payment object.

 ***Endpoint:***